Children and youth

 - A private primary school where 160 children from the community also go to school, through funding provided by the Sustainability Institute.

-- Aftercare and youth programmes running throughout the year for about 40 children.
+- Youth programmes running throughout the year for about 40 children.

 A hungry child cannot concentrate at school.
 Every day we provide nutritious meals to approximately 200 children through support, resources and funding provided by donors such as the Lexi Cinema in the UK, the Lunchbox Fund and through our own community gardens.
 The Lunchbox Fund provides us with essential dry goods and additional support for our onsite feeding programme, and focuses on fostering education via nutrition by providing a daily meal at school for impoverished and at-risk school children in township and rural areas of South Africa.
 This combined support enables the children to focus better at school, and reach their full potential.